JuliaDynamics/DiscreteEvents.jl/docs/src/intro.md

 `Simulate.jl` provides 1) a *clock* with a virtual simulation time and 2) the ability to schedule Julia functions and expressions as *events* on the clock's timeline or 3) run them as *processes* synchronizing with the clock.
 The clock can 4) invoke *sampling* functions or expressions continuously at a given rate.

+!!! note
+    `Simulate.jl` doesn't have a special concept for shared resources since this can be expressed in native Julia via tokens in a `Channel`.

 ## A first example

-A server takes something from its input and puts it out modified after some time.
+A server takes something (a resource) from its input and puts it out modified after some time.
 We implement the server's activity in a function, create input and output channels and some "foo" and "bar" processes interacting on them:

 ```julia
 using Simulate, Printf, Random